DirtyHairy/node-libxl/README.md

 **Copying the library into your system library search path**, e.g. `/usr/lib` on Linux.

-**Copying the library into the working directory** where you run the scrip which uses the bindings.
+**Copying the library into the working directory** where you run the script which uses the bindings.
 The name of the library file is `libxl.so` on Linux, `libxl.dylib` on Mac and `libxl.dll` on Windows.